New Year's Eve in Stockholm - 2014!

-click here for current information) Christmas is finally over... and New Years is just around the corner!
-If you are visiting the city this coming weekend, then I hope you have already finalized your New Year's Eve plans because it's getting down to the wire.
+click here for the latest information) New Years is just around the corner!
+If you are visiting the city during this holiday, then I hope you have already finalized your New Year's Eve plans because it's getting down to the wire.
 Here are some things you should be aware of when making your plans:

 - Restaurants- Many restaurants are closed on the 31st.
 The ones that are open generally serve a traditional multiple course menu called nyårssupé and nothing else.
 It can be anywhere between 3 and 9 courses and cost anywhere between 500 and 1200 SEK, depending on the restaurant.
 This means that going out for a simple dinner or quick bite will probably be problematic unless you are looking at pubs or fast food establishments.
 These dinners are quite popular and the restaurants tend to fill up, so don't leave it to the last minute!
 Most of these restaurants have two seatings during the evening... an early (5-8:30pm) and a late (8:30pm-12am).
 There are a select few that serve both the nyårssupé alongside a regular menu.
 If you are staying at the Rival Hotel, contact us as soon as possible to make arrangements!

 - Nightclubs- Here it is important to plan ahead as well.
 Tickets to the parties at the nightclubs can be pre-purchased in advance.
 If you don't pre-purchase a ticket, you can end up standing in long lines in subzero temperatures!
 Here are some of the larger nightclub parties this year: Stureplansgruppen (an umbrella group that runs several nightclubs), Café Opera, Södra Teatern and Berns.
 These are the more posh nightclub venues... there are, of course, many smaller parties going on at different venues.